 Several Cities Have Rent Control Laws.
-Several California cities-including Los Angeles, San Francisco, and San Jose-have laws that limit how much landlords can increase rents for housing from one year to the next.
+Several California cities-including Los Angeles, San Francisco, and San Jose-and some unincorporated communities have laws that limit how much landlords can increase rents for housing from one year to the next.
 These laws often are called rent control.
-About one-fifth of Californians live in cities with rent control.
+About one-quarter of Californians live in communities with rent control.
 Local rent boards carry out rent control.
 These boards are paid for with fees on landlords.